-Why you should measure your marketing
+Why should you measure your marketing?

 - Why do I say this?
 Because pretty much every client I have worked with or met, has not been measuring their marketing as effectively as they could have been!
-So when we started working together, I was able to identify quite a lot of cost efficiencies and savings.
+So when we started working together, I have been able to identify quite a lot of cost efficiencies and savings.
 There have also been prospective clients I have met who have been wasting huge amounts of money (we’re talking hundreds of thousands of pounds for the bigger ones!).
-And even some of the smaller clients I met, the solopreneurs or individuals, sometimes they’re wasting in the region of £5,000.
+And even some of the smaller clients I met, the solopreneurs or individuals, in the region of £5,000.
 That’s a lot of money to waste on marketing, especially for a small business!

 - And another thing to remember is that time is also money.
 So, if you’re not measuring what you’re doing and reporting on it, you won’t know if the things you’re spending money on are working.